 1. Gather all your customer insights into one platform

-It’s crucial to have a data platform that allows you to oversee all of your customer interactions in real-time, to see single-point customer views, and provide contextual intelligence to your customers’ behaviour.
+It’s crucial to have a data platform that allows you to oversee all of your customer interactions every day, to see single-point customer views, and provide contextual intelligence to your customers’ behaviour.
 Having such a tool on hand can help you tailor your interactions with your customers, and also get deep insights into how customer experience, revenue and customer lifecycle are all tied together.

 2. Manage content intuitively